What is the EAHN?

 - Providing a clearinghouse for information related to the discipline.

-The online activities of the EAHN have been gradually transformed over the last two years, with the main website now providing the public face for the Network, supported by our social media presence on Twitter, LinkedIn and Facebook.
-The members-only areas of the website serve as an interactive hub, enabling subscribing members to register for conferences, access international news and events listings, and connect with other members through discussion forums and Interest Groups.
+The online activities of the EAHN have been gradually transformed over the last years, with the main website providing the public face for the Network, supported by our social media presence on Twitter and Facebook.
+The members-only areas of the website serve as an interactive hub, enabling members to access international news and events listings as well as to connect with other members through discussion forums and Interest Groups.

 In 2012, the EAHN launched Architectural Histories, an open access, blind peer reviewed journal.
 For more information, go to the Journal’s page.

 In 2010, the first international conference was held at Guimaraes in Portugal.
-Now an established biennial event, the 2012 conference took place in Brussels, the 2014 conference in Turin and, in June 2016, was hosted by Dublin.
-The next biennial meeting will happen in Tallinn in 2018.
-In intermediate years, the EAHN co-hosts smaller thematic events in various locations: Scotland (2011), Brazil (2013) and Belgrade (2015).
+Now an established biennial event, the Biennial Conference has been hosted in Brussels (2012), Turin (2014), Dublin (2016) and Tallinn (2018).
+The 6th Biennial Conference will be held in Edinburgh in 2020.
+In intermediate years, the EAHN co-hosts smaller thematic events in various locations.